Filter Detection Analytics

 bloodhound

-The primary type of intelligence used by the detection analytic.
+The primary type of detection to identify behavior.

 Attack Technique